 b.
 Moreover, the magnitude of the non-linearity of the patterns of results for the logit regression as seen in the MER suggests – at least in my view – that the linear probability model is probably misspecified (maybe the logit is too since only a very specific form on interaction is automatic to the logit distribution).
 It seems that it should have interactions between demerit points and age within each sex.
 Indeed, if you are fan of Angrist and Pischke (as in their Mostly Harmless Econometrics text and other writings) then you would probably want to “fully saturate” the model (at least in terms of age, points and gender) and do predictions and marginal effects based on a fully saturated model. …

-Our initial submission included only the LPM because the vast majority of papers we have seen where the dependent variable was a binary response used only the LPM and we were just trying to follow convention.
-We eventually elected to include both the logit and LPM models in the paper because we suspect some readers have strong preferences for one or the other (in fact, one of the reviewers is one such person).
-Angrist seems to be quite in favour of always running LPM, and he once said “[OLS] always predicts y as well as possible, and y can be Bernoulli or non-negative or whatever, … I think regression is always appropriate”. c.
+Our analysis generates estimates that implicitly saturated in that we look at some very specific subsamples (e.g. people ages 23 to 34, the vast majority of our analysis is within sex, etc.), although we do not completely saturate the models.
+We are aware that the model is misspecified, but Angrist and Pischke also say that models that are not necessarily fully saturated are still best linear approximations.
+We can modify our analysis to add more interactions, but we are unsure as to what they would add to the analysis.

+We consider the point of the LPM versus logit below in point 4. c.
 FURTHER: IN this context, it is not clear how important figures 3, 4 and 5 are.
 They are taking slices that the data in models that are clearly meant to average across groups ignoring heterogeneity that is known to exist but is different than the issue being focused on in that table.
 I am not opposed to such tables since policymakers sometimes want to know gross averages, but in the context of the paper each clearly comes from a misspecified model.
 In some ways, it would be better to present such results as predictions/marginal effects from a correctly specified model.

 The latest submitted draft of the paper does not contain a Figure 4 or a Figure 5.